radhixcode/devops-terraform/README.md

 While the route `A->B` can exist, it doesn't necessarily mean that `B->A` exists.
 Additionally, the mileage may be different for each direction.

 As a side-note, some of the mileages might not be at all accurate but imagine that someone make some fairly large one-way portals in the sky that can shorten the distance between two airports.

-## Airport Data
-The company wants to make use of DynamoDB to hold its airport data.

-You can make use of [`create-local-db.sh`](./create-local-db.sh) which sets up a local DynamoDB with the data in the table above (and can be changed to populate a remote DynamoDB too).

-## Your task:
-This application has been developed by a team using Python with the intent of using API Gateway and Lambda to provide a RESTful API to the agency's data.

-The current logic allows for the following endpoints:
-* `GET`: `/airports` - returns a list of airports
-* `GET`: `/airports/{airportId}` - return details of a single airport
-* `GET`: `/airports/{airportId}/to/{airportToId}` - returns the cheapest quote for a journey from `airportId` to `airportToId`

-These endpoints are defined using openapi specification in [`openapi/`](./openapi/).

-If you'd like to use them to feed your API Gateway code, make sure to combine them into one file (maybe using [speccy](https://github.com/wework/speccy) or [swagger-codegen](https://github.com/swagger-api/swagger-codegen)).
-You'll likely want to use `x-amazon-apigateway-integration` to define the integration with Lambda too.

-However, the team was disbanded and the agency requires one last endpoint to be added:
-* `GET`: `/vehicle/{numberOfPeople}/{distance}` - returns the cheapest vehicle to use (and the cost) for the given `numberOfPeople` and `distance` in miles
-    * Look at [`airport_endpoint.py`](./lambda/endpoints/airport_endpoint.py) or [`journey_endpoint.py`](./lambda/endpoints/journey_endpoint.py) for examples on how to create the vehicle endpoint.
-    * See [`airports.id.yaml`](./openapi/paths/airports.id.yaml) to see how to add the endpoint to the openapi specification.

-The agency has asked you to add this endpoint and then create the infrastructure to deploy the whole application.

-Each lambda is expected to use an entrypoint that is derived from the [`handler.template.py`](./lambda/handler.template.py).

-This file would need it's `{{PLACEHOLDERS}}` replaced with the proper items.
-For example:
-* `{{RESOURCE_FILE}}` is used to refer to the right endpoint file (i.e. `{{RESOURCE_FILE}}_endpoint`)
-* `{{RESOURCE}}` is used to refer to the right endpoint class (i.e. `{{RESOURCE}}Endpoint`)

-Additionally, the development team has added a way to run the application locally using [`handler_as_app.py`](./lambda/handler_as_app.py) and a helper [`run.sh`](./lambda/run.sh) script

-### Expectations
-* A git repository with the solution
-    * Application code (you can fork this repository to get your started)
-    * Infrastructure code (Terraform) for setting up API Gateway, Lambda and DynamoDB (and any additional resources you deem necessary)
-    * Any CI/CD configuration - e.g. github actions
-    * Any supporting scripts to generate, package, run, etc...
-* Ideally, if you can, host this solution on AWS and provide a link to the API Gateway endpoints

-Feel free to make any changes necessary to the application code to make it work with your infrastructure.

-# Getting help
-If you have any questions, please feel free to reach out to me via email (tco@keyholding.com).

-**This is a genuine offer for help** - I want to see you succeed! - and it lets me understand how you work and communicate.